hljiang0720/hljiang.github.io/_pages/teaching.md

   * Grading and Corresponding: Grade problem sets, quizzes in Gradescope and correspond with students on Piazza.

 * **Computer Networks (Fall 2020)**
-  * Design the course projects in Cisco Packet Tracer, review students’ projects
+  * Design the course projects in Cisco Packet Tracer, review students’ projects.
   * Teach two class sessions of Project 6 and 7.

 * **Cryptography (Fall 2019)**